 A particularly debilitating form of the disease in adults is degenerative scoliosis, which produces incapacitating pain and progressive curvature of the spine.
 Untreated cases may manifest as a disfiguring S- or C-shaped curve and often a large hump in the back.
 As they age, patients with this form of scoliosis have increasing difficulty exercising, and their lifestyle may be impacted by pain.
 As the disease progresses, some may experience difficulty breathing and walking.

-Southwest Scoliosis Institute offers a comprehensive diagnosis of each patient’s specific curvature through a physical examination of the back and extensive testing including specialized X-rays.
+Southwest Scoliosis Institute offers a comprehensive diagnosis of each patient’s specific curvature through a physical examination of the back and extensive testing including specialized low dose X-rays.

 For more information or to make an appointment, call 214-556-0565.